97th Academy Awards: Ceremony information

 For the first time, the broadcast was made available for streaming live on Hulu.
 The simulcast on said streaming platform was notably met with technical issues such as crashing multiple times throughout the ceremony and prematurely ending the stream just before the Best Actress nominees were announced; Hulu apologized the following day.

 Notable changes were introduced in the production of the telecast.
-In a break from previous presentations, the awards for Best Costume Design and Best Cinematography were presented by five actors, one of whom was featured in each of the nominated films in the category.
+In a break from previous presentations, the awards for Best Cinematography and Best Costume Design were presented by five actors, one of whom was featured in each of the nominated films in the category.
 The format was similar to how the acting awards were presented at the 81st and 96th ceremonies in 2009 and 2024, respectively.
 The Academy also announced that none of the five nominees for Best Original Song would be performed live during the gala.
 In lieu of the performances, each of the nominated songs was highlighted through personal reflections and behind-the-scenes insight from the creative teams responsible for the nominees.

 Several others participated in the production of the ceremony and related events.
+Jeff Ross and Mike Sweeney, who previously worked on O'Brien's talk shows, were brought on as co-producers.
 Musician Michael Bearden was the musical director for the telecast.
-Production designer Misty Buckley and Alana Billingsley designed a new stage for the show.
-Comedian and journalist Amelia Dimoldenberg served as a social media and red carpet correspondent for the Oscar's online outlets.
+Production designers Alana Billingsley and Misty Buckley designed a new stage for the show.
+Comedian and journalist Amelia Dimoldenberg served as the social media and red carpet correspondent for the Oscars' online outlets for the second year in a row.
 Choreographer Mandy Moore oversaw the James Bond musical tribute which featured performances from Lisa, Doja Cat, and Raye, and an appearance in the beginning by actress and dancer Margaret Qualley.